Healthdirect Free Australian health advice you can count on.

 You should also seek support if you:

-One of the most serious mental health issues you can have is feeling hopeless, like you want to hurt yourself, or wanting to kill yourself.
-If you are self-harming or having suicidal thoughts it’s very important for you to get help.
+One of the most serious mental health issues you can have is feeling hopeless, wanting to hurt yourself or having thoughts about suicide.
+If you are self-harming or having suicidal thoughts, it's important you get help straight away.

 How can I improve my mental health?

-The good news is that mental health issues for teenagers can usually be managed or treated.
-The earlier you improve your mental health the better the result.
-There’s plenty you can do for yourself, and there’s plenty that other people can do to help.
+Mental health issues for teenagers can usually be managed or treated.
+The earlier you improve your mental health, the better the result.
+There's plenty you can do for yourself, and there's plenty that other people can do to help.

 Here are some tips to get you started: